 6. Marvel at the Washington Monument

 It’s definitely one of the most iconic places to visit in Washington DC and I’ve no doubt you’ve seen it countless times on TV and in movies, but nothing can compete with seeing the National Monument up close and personal.
 Do both – stand under it but also make sure you get that perfect picture of the monument reflecting in the reflecting pool.
-Honestly, this is by far one of the best things to do in DC.
 It’s a bonus that it’s free.
 Fun fact – it’s the tallest structure in Washington DC.